Before You Arrive

 Prepare for Your First Day

 Your hiring manager is your first point of contact when you join Columbia.
 Some departments have an HR representative who will reach out to you before you arrive.
-Otherwise, contact the HR Service Center with any questions.
+Otherwise, go to Ask HR with any questions:

 - Monday, Tuesday and Thursday: 9:00 a.m. - 5:00 p.m.

 Every employee is part of an employment group that determines how your position is managed in Columbia University systems, including benefits and salary grades.
 Check your offer letter or ask your hiring manager if you are unsure of your employment group.

 Find out more: What Is My Employment Group?

 A portion of your first day will be spent completing necessary forms that verify your employability and get you into the Columbia system so you can be paid and receive benefits.
 To complete the required forms, you must bring identification documentation.

 Please refer to the U.S. Citizenship and Immigration Services website for acceptable documents you can bring to confirm your identity and authorization to work.